+In this elective, the student will learn about the specialty of sexual medicine and how it pertains to cancer survivors.
+This elective will also teach students about what makes sexual medicine unique in regard to the comprehensive care of cancer patients.
 Sexual medicine has been defined as a scientific discipline that embraces the study, diagnosis, and treatment of sexual health concerns of men and women.
-Its basic knowledge bases draw from the areas of endocrinology, gynecology, neurology, psychology, and urology, but it incorporates many other disciplines as well.
-The diagnosis and treatment of cancer can often impact sexual functioning and has grave impact on quality of life.
-This elective will be an outpatient experience.
-The student who chooses this elective will spend time on the urology, and (possibly) mental health services and will observe patients being triaged, evaluated, and treated.
-The participant will learn the value of survivorship medicine and concerns for cancer patients, and will understand the impact of surgery, radiation, and adjunctive chemotherapy, as well as its impact on survivorship, quality of life, and sexual health.
+Its basic knowledge bases draw from the areas of endocrinology, gynecology, neurology, psychology, and urology, but incorporate many other disciplines as well.
+The diagnosis and treatment of cancer can often affect sexual functioning and have a grave impact on quality of life.
+This is an outpatient experience.
+Students will spend time on MSK’s Urology service, and (possibly) MSK’s Mental Health service.
+They will observe patients being triaged, evaluated, and treated, and, when available and appropriate, patient surgeries.
+The student will learn the value of survivorship medicine and concerns for cancer patients, and will understand the impact of surgery, radiation, and adjunctive chemotherapy, as well as its effect on survivorship, quality of life, and sexual health.

-Address survivorship and general health maintenance concerns for both male and female cancer survivors.
+Address survivorship and general health maintenance concerns for both male and female cancer survivors

-Generate a comprehensive sexual health and psychosexual history.
+Generate a comprehensive sexual health and psychosexual history

-Perform an appropriate physical exam and order appropriate laboratory tests.
+Perform an appropriate physical exam and order appropriate laboratory tests

-Formulate an assessment with a differential diagnosis.
+Formulate an assessment with a differential diagnosis

-Develop a multimodal comprehensive treatment plan.
+Develop a multimodal comprehensive treatment plan